Car Rental in Uzbekistan (2026) - Driving Guide & Best Rates

 Helpful Tips

-Before driving off, thoroughly document any existing damage with photos and check that you have the vehicle registration, insurance papers, and emergency contact numbers - road conditions vary significantly between cities and rural areas.
+Before driving off, thoroughly document any existing damage with photos, verify the fuel policy (typically full-to-full), and confirm you have the vehicle registration, insurance documents, and emergency contact numbers.

-Police checkpoints are common on intercity routes where officers may request documents - always carry your passport, driver's license, vehicle registration, and insurance documents as checks are routine rather than exceptional.
+Police checkpoints are common on intercity routes where officers may request documents - always carry your passport, driver's license, vehicle registration, and insurance documents as checks are routine.

-Winter conditions from November to March can bring snow and ice to mountain passes and northern regions - check weather conditions before traveling and note that some rural roads may become impassable without proper winter equipment.
+Winter conditions from November to March can bring snow and ice to mountain passes and northern regions - check weather conditions before travel and consider delaying trips during severe weather as road maintenance may be limited.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners